 Avoiding the urban sprawl of other southern California cities, Goleta is a less expensive alternative to its easterly neighbor Santa Barbara.
 And while there are many things to do in Goleta, the main draw for visitors is the area’s beaches.

 Goleta beaches are typically less crowded than Santa Barbara’s, and Goleta Beach Park is the ideal destination for a quiet family day trip or a romantic weekend getaway.
 Known for its 1,500-foot-long fishing pier, the park provides a 29-acre outdoor playground, popular for bicyclists and families out for a stroll.

 Beachside Bar-Cafe Goleta

-Adjacent to the Goleta Pier you will find the Beachside Bar-Cafe that offers fresh seafood and a sweeping view of the Pacific Ocean.
-Clam chowder and fish n chips are both popular at the Beachside at for meat lovers they serve up a tasty tri-tip sandwich.
-5905 Sandspit Road. website.
+Adjacent to the Goleta Pier, you will find the Beachside Bar-Cafe that offers fresh seafood and a sweeping view of the Pacific Ocean.
+Clam chowder and fish n chips are both popular at the Beachside for meat lovers; they serve up a tasty tri-tip sandwich.
+5905 Sandspit Road.
+Website.

 Coronado Butterfly Preserve

 The Coronado Butterfly Preserve from late October through early March – is teeming with thousands of monarch butterflies that migrate each winter, hanging in clumps and clusters from the branches of the towering eucalyptus trees that speckle the landscape.
 The preserve is open daily from sunrise to sunset.
 495 Coronado Drive.

 Near the city’s heart are the remaining five acres of the Rancho La Patera, Goleta Valley’s treasure from the golden era of California ranching.